Hambrook/Config/readme.md

 ######By Rick Hambrook
 -----

 A simple Config object that loads a JSON file and lets you access values without having to check if they're set first.
 Then automatically saves back to the JSON file when your script finishes.
-It inherits all the getting/setting abilities from `Nest`.
+It inherits all the getting/setting abilities from [Nest](https://github.com/Hambrook/Nest).

 ##Example
 ```php